Ze-114514/Lean4_diary/diary.md

 Use ```source ~/.bashrc``` to let the code run.

-Close and restart Git Bash, and input
+Close and restart Git Bash, then input
 ```bash
 echo $http_proxy
 echo $https_proxy